 Similar to Carolina BBQ, East Texas chops up smoked meat like beef or pork.
 The sauce is tomato-based and sweet, and everything goes on a bun, again similar to Carolina style.
 East Texas smokes meats often over hickory wood until it is fall-off-the-bone delicious.
 You can also find pork ribs if that’s your jam.
 East Texas style BBQ is a great option for those who can’t decide between beef and pork or anyone who wants to experience different types of BBQ in one place.

-Like Carolina style, Memphis puts an emphasis on pork.
-You can find pork shoulder in this region’s barbeque as you can with others, but in Memphis, it’s typically served dry.
+Like Carolina style, Memphis barbecue puts an emphasis on pork.
+You can find pork shoulder in this region’s barbecue as you can with others, but in Memphis it’s typically served dry.
 Sometimes, you’ll get a sauce and more spices on the side to jazz up your pulled pork sandwich, but if you want to get adventurous and authentic, eat pork the way they do in Memphis — on just about everything.
 You can find pulled pork nachos, pizza and other creative combos that bring the smoky, savory flavor of BBQ pork to other dishes.

 While that all sounds delicious, you’ll want to save room for ribs if you’re in the mood for Memphis style BBQ.
 It’s most well-known for its ribs that can have two different treatments, and you’ll want to try both.

 Pitmasters mop a sauce with a vinegar and tomato base throughout the entire cooking process.
 The wet ribs get the sauce before and while they cook and are even finished off with some sauce before serving.
 You’re going to want some extra napkins while digging into these delicious ribs!